Maruay/python-opencv-mouse-actions/README.md

     Imagine while you are using a mouse, what and which finger that you use to perform left click?
 The answer is to press the index finger on a mouse.
 In this project, I try to use the same action that we do while performing left click which is to bend index finger down.
 In this action, I focus on the landmarks of index finger which are landmark number 5, 6, 7 and 8.
 I calculate angle between vectors of landmark number 5, 6 and landmark number 6, 8 and determine that if it is less than 50 that means the index finger is bending down, then, I use `press` function in `pyninput.mouse` library to perform left click.

 6. **Right click**

+    It is similar to the real-world experience that while you are going to perform right click, you are pressing the right button on a mouse with middle finger.
+I detect middle finger's landmarks considering only landmarks number 9, 10, 11 and 12 by calculating angle between 2 vectors, landmark number 9 & 10 and number 10 & 12.
+If it is less than 50 means to perform right click.
+Similarly, I call `press` function in `pyninput.mouse` and pass `Button.Right` as parameter.

 7. **Double click**

+    Double click functionality is different from what you are physically perform the action.
+In this project, the fingers' movement to perform double click is to bend index and middle fingers down at the same time.
+Therefore, I consider all landmarks of index and middle fingers and then, as the other functionality, I calculate angle to detect that these 2 fingers are bending down together.
+If so, I call `doubleClick` function in `pyautogui` to perform double click action.